IgbojionuLinda/Wireshark-Network-Traffic-Analysis-Project/README.md

-# Wireshark-Network-Traffic-Analysis-Detecting Unencrypted Traffic.
+# Wireshark-Network-Traffic-Analysis-Project.

 SOC Analyst project analyzing live network traffic using Wireshark to detect unencrypted communication and security risks.

 ## Project Overview.
-This project demonstrates the practical application of network traffic analysis using Wireshark.
-The objective was to capture and analyse live network traffic to identify security risks such as unencrypted communication and observable DNS activity.
+This project demonstrates practical application of network traffic analysis using Wireshark.
+The objective was to capture and analyse live network traffic to identify normal and suspicious traffic patterns, security risks such as unencrypted communication and observable DNS activities.

-This project simulates tasks performed by a Security Operations Centre (SOC) analyst during network monitoring and investigation.
+## Objectives.
+To analyze captured network packets and identify:
+-Protocols in use.
+-Network conversations.
+-Potential security risks.
+-Unencrypted communications.

 ## Project Problem Statement.
 Many users assume all internet traffic is secure.
 However, some communication still occurs without encryption, which may expose sensitive information to attackers monitoring network traffic.

-This project investigates how network traffic behaves and identifies potential security weaknesses.

 ## Tools Used
 -Wireshark.
--Windows Laptop.
+-Windows OS.
 -Wi-Fi Network Connection.
 -Web Browser.
+-Sample network traffic capture

 ## Methodology
 1 I captured live traffic using Wireshark.